Originally published November 1, 2018. Updated October 28, 2019

-It was a rainy trick-or-treat night in Pittsburgh.
-If you’re like me, you’ve got half a bag of candy that didn’t get passed out, and you know it will only hinder your efforts to get or stay healthy and/or lose weight.
+The season is upon us once again.
+If you’re like me, you buy way more candy than you’ll ever pass out, and now you’ve got half a bag of leftover Halloween candy, and you know it will only hinder your efforts to get or stay healthy.
 What to do?
 Never fear!
 I’ve got some ideas for you!

 “I can’t get rid of those Snickers bars!
 They’re my favorite!”

-If you find you’re thinking similar thoughts, consider the following:
+If you find you’re thinking similar thoughts, try answering the following questions:

 – What is your health or wellness goal?

 – How will keeping all that candy around contribute to or inhibit that goal?

 – Is the candy more or less important that reaching that goal?